unitsofmeasurement/uom-demos/device/edison/hello/README.md

 Hello Edison
 ==================

-This is a simple (currently headless) demo of the Units of Measurement API for Intel Edison (Java SE 8)
+This is a simple (console) demo of the Units of Measurement API for Intel Edison (Java SE 8)